sam-in07/Bank-management-system/README.md

+Hellow!!!!!!!!!!!!!
-Hellow its a bank management system its our term final project
+its a bank management system its our term final project O_O